XplaiNLP/xplainlp.github.io/content/publication/FEVER_Max/index.md

 publication_types: ['']

 # Publication name and optional abbreviated publication name.
-publication: Proceedings of the 2025 International Conference on Multimedia Retrieval
+publication: Proceedings of the 4th ACM International Workshop on Multimedia AI against Disinformation
 publication_short:

 abstract: |
   Given the limited computational and financial resources of news agencies, real-life usage of fact-checking systems requires fast response times.
 For this reason, our submission to the FEVER-8 claim verification shared task focuses on optimizing the efficiency of such pipelines built around subtasks such as evidence retrieval and veracity prediction.
 We propose the Semantic Filtering for Efficient Fact Checking (SFEFC) strategy, which is inspired by the FEVER-8 baseline and designed with the goal of reducing the number of LLM calls and other computationally expensive subroutines.
 Furthermore, we explore the reuse of cosine similarities initially calculated within a dense retrieval step to retrieve the top 10 most relevant evidence sentence sets.
 We use these sets for semantic filtering methods based on similarity scores and create filters for particularly hard classification labels “Not Enough Information” and “Conflicting Evidence/Cherrypicking” by identifying thresholds for potentially relevant information and the semantic variance within these sets.
 Compared to the parallelized FEVER-8 baseline, which takes 33.88 seconds on average to process a claim according to the FEVER-8 shared task leaderboard, our non-parallelized system remains competitive in regard to AVeriTeC retrieval scores while reducing the runtime to 7.01 seconds, achieving the fastest average runtime per claim.
 # Summary.
 An optional shortened abstract.
 summary: